CormacMuir/adTrackerGame/notes.md

 https://github.com/notracking/hosts-blocklists/blob/master/adblock/adblock.txt
 Found block list here^ going to create a python script which will parse the block list and create a javascript module file out of it, this js file can then be used as a dictionary to check if the current url that the user is visiting is actually ad tracker

+So i've thought about and sketched up a casino idea in which players will browse for ads, for every ad they see they can build up "chips" like they would in a casino and there are different ways to acquire chips.
+Each way has an associated risk with it, for example one way could be to bet a certain number of "chips" and then set a target goal of how many ad trackers you think you can find.
+The closer to this value you can get the more you get however if you go over the value then you go "bust"

+AWS amplify also probably wont work due to the conflict between GraphQL and npm nodejs? i think?